-The mild winter temperatures make now a good time to view Richmond’s many FREE, outdoor murals, including this boisterous image of Vermont U.S. Senator and former presidential candidate Bernie Sanders at 3300 W. Broad Street by Mickael Broth.
+Springtime temperatures make now a good time to view Richmond’s many FREE, outdoor murals, including this boisterous image of Vermont U.S. Senator and former presidential candidate Bernie Sanders at 3300 W. Broad Street by Mickael Broth.
 (The image of Bernie from the Biden inauguration is doctored in by the FREE Put Bernie Anywhere app.)
 Pay homage to the man who advocates for policies that address systematic racism and exploitation.

 It seems like these lively and often colorful images are constantly going up adding an exciting hue and message to the landscape, like the city’s latest mural “Brown Ballerinas For Change” 23′ x 14′ on historic brick in the FAN District of Richmond, Virginia located on the corner of Granby and Main, across from Goatocado restaurant and just down the street from the Visual Arts Center.